| Hint type | Description |

 For OceanBase Database V4.3.5, the PUSH_SUBQ hint is supported starting from V4.3.5 BP2.

-The PUSH_SUBQ hint instructs the optimizer to execute unrewritten subqueries as early as possible.
-Generally, if subqueries are not rewritten as joins, they are placed after all table joins in the execution plan.
-If a subquery has a low computation cost but can filter out a large amount of data, it is recommended to execute the subquery earlier to improve the performance of the plan.
-Note that if the subquery is rewritten as a join (/+unnest/), this hint becomes invalid.
-This hint applies to the following scenarios:
+The PUSH_SUBQ hint instructs the optimizer to execute subqueries that have not been rewritten into joins as early as possible.
+Typically, these subqueries, if not rewritten into joins, are executed after all table joins in the execution plan.
+If a subquery has low computational cost and can filter a large amount of data, early execution may improve plan performance.
+However, if the subquery is rewritten into a join (/+unnest/), this hint is ineffective.
+Applicable scenarios include:

-- The execution overhead of the subquery is low, but it can filter out a large amount of data.
+- The subquery has low execution overhead but can quickly filter a large amount of data.

 Syntax: